SummaryRead the full fact sheet

 Daily meals in hospital

 Most hospitals have a menu system.
-To choose your daily meals, fill out the menu on time (usually the day before) or you will receive a standard meal that may not be to your liking.
+It can be paper based or an online system.
+To choose your daily meals, fill out the menu on time or you will receive a standard meal that may not be to your liking.

 To make it easier to fill in the menu: